 Experts advise patients to avoid overeating and fatty foods, which can weaken the lower esophageal sphincter (LES), which helps prevent acid backwash.
 Alcohol and tobacco use can also weaken the LES and should be avoided.

 CBS News contacted the manufacturers of popular PPI medications, including Pfizer (Nexium), Takeda Pharmaceutical Company (Prevacid) and Proctor & Gamble (Prilosec), about the study.
 Pfizer referred CBS News to the Consumer Healthcare Productions Association (CHPA), which provided a statement about over-the-counter PPI medications.

 The statement notes that the study focuses only on the prescription strength medications, rather than those sold over-the-counter.
 Nexium, Prevacid, and Prilosec all have over-the-counter versions with lower dosages.

 The CHPA statement also notes that these medications are regulated by the U.S. Food and Drug Administration and available safety data on these drugs does not warrant a change in clinical practice guidelines.

 The statement advises patients to follow OTC Drug Facts labels closely to ensure the drug is appropriate for their symptoms.
 This also helps ensure proper dosage and prevents dangerous drug interactions.

 If you have been diagnosed with kidney damage caused by your use of PPI drugs, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
-Contact the defective drug lawyersat Janet, Jenner & Suggs for a free consultation.
+Contact the defective drug lawyersat Janet, Janet & Suggs for a free consultation.
 We may be able to file a proton pump inhibitor lawsuit.